MagicPoulp/advanced_compose_hilt_paging3_and_local_server/README.md

 Retrofit with coroutines
 Note that Retrofit can limit the number of requests https://www.geeksforgeeks.org/retrofit-with-kotlin-coroutine-in-android/

+We used Jackson to parse the JSON because it is very powerful with the
+@JsonProperty and the @JsonIgnoreProperties annotations.

 # Not done due to lack of time